Ghrafkly/Personal-Vault/Uni/Software testing, quality and standards/1. Modules/Module 2.md

 ![[2.
 Triangle Test.png]]

-When performing [[Module 1#Black Box Testing|Black Box Testing]] we have no knowledge of the internal structure and are testing the behaviour of the software not how it solves a problem.
+When performing [[Uni/Software testing, quality and standards/1.
+Modules/Module 1#Black Box Testing|Black Box Testing]] we have no knowledge of the internal structure and are testing the behaviour of the software not how it solves a problem.

 ## Black Box Testing Techniques